Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 \subsection{Discussion}

 We have shown how a classical verifier can certify a tensor product of BB84 states in the memory of a quantum prover, assuming the quantum-intractability of the LWE problem.
 Importantly, the prover does not know which BB84 states it has prepared, whereas the verifier does.
 Hence, the result at the end of the protocol is as if the verifier had sent random BB84 states to the prover.
 This allows us to dequantise a number of quantum cryptographic primitives, yielding a generic and modular way of translating these protocols to a setting where only classical communication is used.
+We have demonstrated the versatility of this approach by applying it to unclonable encryption, quantum copy-protection, computing on encrypted data, and blind verification.
+Naturally, we expect that other primitives that rely on BB84 states can also be dequantised using our approach.
+Examples of this include quantum encryption with certified deletion~\cite{Broadbent_2020,Poremba22} and private key quantum money~\cite{wiesner,radian2022semi}.
+We leave these and other applications to future work.

-Our work raises a number of interesting open problems.
+Apart from applying our technique to dequantise additional cryptographic primitives, our work raises a number of further open problems.
 Firstly, while our RSP primitive is based on the hardness of LWE, we can ask whether it is possible to achieve this functionality from weaker computational assumptions.
 For instance, would it be possible to perform an RSP-like protocol assuming only the existence of quantum-secure one-way functions?
 This is of particular interest because recent results have shown that secure two-party computation can be achieved from one-way functions and quantum communication~\cite{bartusek2021one, grilo2021oblivious}.
 These results are based on the fact that an oblivious-transfer protocol can be implemented from one-way functions and quantum communication that consists of BB84 states.
 However, an RSP primitive like ours would allow one to generically dequantise that quantum communication.
 Hence if RSP (with sufficiently strong parameters) can be obtained from quantum-secure one-way functions, then secure two-party computation can also be obtained from those functions, together with classical communication.
 In light of earlier work~\cite{impagliazzo1989limits, rudich1991use} we conjecture that this is impossible.
 Formalising this intuition could lead to a better understanding of the minimum assumptions required for performing RSP-like protocols.